We may earn money or products from the companies mentioned in this post.

 We have no idea what the name of this place is and never quite figured out the best time to come however, it is worth searching out.
 One of our first days in Havana, we walked up to their street counter and saw that they were making delicious looking chicken sandwiches for 2 CUC a pop.
 We grabbed a couple to go and devoured them.
 They were the perfect afternoon snack to eat in the nearby Parque Central.
 The bread was soft, the chicken moist and the vinegar soaked with onions gave it a jolt of brininess.

-However, the vender is on Neptuno street and worth a quick walk by especially if you are staying in Central Havana and heading into Old Havana.
+However, the vendor is on Neptuno Street and worth a quick walk by especially if you are staying in Central Havana and heading into Old Havana.
 Because if they are making those delicious chicken sandwiches it will be a treat for your tastebuds!

 There is quite a lot of street food available in Havana although most of it is snacks.
 You can always find people selling paper cones of peanuts and you will see most locals pick these up for a small amount of change.
 We also found cubanitos, which are fried chips that are then dusted in sugar.
 Cubans love their sugar so a lot of the street foods use sugar.
 It is common to find churros available on almost every street corner in Old Havana and we also found these lovely molasses cookies being sold out of someone’s home just off Calle Neptuno.